opendcs/dcs_standards/source/dds-14.rst

 An ‘authenticated hello message’ has a type-code of IdAuthHello = ‘m’.
 The body is as follows:

+..  code-block:: ebnf

    AuthHelloBody ::= username SP time SP AuthenticatorHash username ::= NAME
    # time is UTC date/time stamp in format YYDDDHHMMSS

-   AuthenticatorHash ::= hexstring # 40 hex digits for SHA, 64 for
-   SHA-256 # Response is as follows:
+   AuthenticatorHash ::= hexstring # 40 hex digits for SHA, 64 for SHA-256 # Response is as follows:

-   AuthHelloResp ::= AuthAcceptResp \| ErrorBody AuthAcceptResp ::=
+   AuthHelloResp ::= AuthAcceptResp | ErrorBody
-   username SP time SP ProtocolVersion ProtocolVersion ::= integer
+   AuthAcceptResp ::= username SP time SP ProtocolVersion ProtocolVersion ::= integer

 *Username* must represent a valid user on the server.
 The time should be the current time in the UTC (GMT) time-zone.
 The server SHOULD check for